researchgate/mongoose-avro-schema-generator/README.md

 ```

 ### Quick Start
-In order to generate schemas for all registered mongoose models we just import the module and run the `generate()` method.
+In order to generate schemas for all registered mongoose models we import the module, create a new `MongooseAvroSchemaGenerator` and run the `generate()` method.

 Let's first register a simple mongoose model.
 ```js